nccgroup/raccoon/README.md

 Raccoon's primary objective is to highlight instances of widespread access to *all* records, and it covers:
 * Master-Detail relationships where sharing is 'Controlled by Parent' (but only if there is a single Master-Detail relationship and the parent is directly above the child i.e. the parent's sharing model cannot also be 'Controlled by Parent').
 * Special 'Controlled by Parent' relationships between Contact/Order/Asset and the parent Account (which work slightly differently to the normal Master-Detail relationship).
-To reiterate, only Profiles and Permission Sets with *active* users are considered.
+* To reiterate, only Profiles and Permission Sets with *active* users are considered.

-Other sharing operations that target only a *subset* of records are *not* considered; specifically:
+The following factors, which affect only a *subset* of records, are *not* evaluated:
-* Manual sharing configured by users on individual records
-* 'Implicit' (aka 'built-in') sharing for certain children of Account when its sharing model is Private
+* Sharing Rules (although their *existence* for an object is flagged)
 * Sharing Sets
 * Share Groups
 * Sharing based on Role hierarchy
-As mentioned above, though, the *existence* of Sharing Rules for an object is checked.
+* Manual sharing configured by users on individual records
+* 'Implicit' (or 'built-in') sharing for certain children of Account when its sharing model is Private
+* The 'private' field for an Opportunity record (and consequent effect on related Quotes)

 Certain objects, such as 'User' and 'File', do not fit the standard sharing model and/or other system permissions come into play.
 Known instances are flagged in the output if they are specified in the `objects` list.